dwday/Multitone-harmonic-balance-method-example/README.md

-# Example multitone harmonic balance method application on Duffing Van Der Pol equation
+# Example application of multitone harmonic balance method on Duffing Van Der Pol equation
 An example about the application of multitone harmonic balance method to Duffing Van Der Pol equation
 <br />
 <br />